sigmoid-token/sigmoid-token.github.io/index.md

 - The KIP-13 interface for each method group MUST be implemented.

 KIP-7 tokens are easily exchangeable in [KLAYswap](https://klayswap.com/), the Klaytn's DeFi solution that can take advantage of this high liquidity environment.

+### How can Sigmoid be ASIC-resistant?

+Because Sigmoid uses Balloon hashing for its key derivation function.

+Balloon hashing is a NIST-recommended key derivation algorithm which is theoretically proven to be memory-hard.
+Memory-hardness of this particular key derivation function enables Sigmoid to be ASIC-resistant.
+Also, parameters for Balloon hashing can be easily modified, which makes Sigmoid even more ASIC-resistant.

 ### Whitepaper